-Family Violence Project (FVP) is working to end domestic violence in Kennebec and Somerset counties.
+Family Violence Project (FVP) is working to end domestic violence in Kennebec and Somerset counties in Maine.
 We believe it will take the whole community to accomplish our mission.
 This includes a strong, committed workforce.
 If you are seeking a challenging position in a critical field of advocacy and social justice, please consider the following open position:

 Family Violence Project

 PO Box 304

 RESUMES WITHOUT COVER LETTERS WILL NOT BE CONSIDERED.